Skylight Blinds vs Skylight Shades: What’s the Difference?

 • Heavier structure may affect smooth operation

-Skylight blinds are generally better suited for vertical windows or specific architectural designs rather than most overhead installations.
+Skylight blinds are generally better suited for vertical windows or niche architectural designs rather than most overhead installations.

 What Are Skylight Shades?